elspherical/codepath/README.md

 ## App Brainstorming (Step 4)
 Favorite applications:
 - Instagram
   * Easy to view and share many different types of videos
   * Can easily make large group chats
   * Variety of response options to posts and stories
 - Discord
   * Can make large servers with a large variety of functionalities
   * Has many useful bots to assist with server management
 - Find My
   * Live locations are very accurate
   * Has useful safety features such as being notified when someone reaches a certain location
 - Lens Buddy
   * Allows users to take timed photos; useful when there is not a photographer present
   * Can select which photos to upload to main photo album
   * Users can customize how much time they want between photos, etc. (very customizable)

 App idea:
 Currently on Instagram, if a user makes a post, it appears on their followers' feeds (recommended posts to view).
 However, if a user wants to have a post appear on their profiles (usually for personal memories) but not in their followers' feeds, they would have to perform a trick where they archive the post immediately after posting, wait a few days, and then unarchive it.
 It would much easier if there were a built-in feature to do exactly this: have a different mode for posting that bridges the gap between archiving a post and publicly posting it.

 ## Notes

-Describe any challenges encountered while building the app.
+Describe any challenges encountered while building the app. <br> <br>
-It was definitely difficult to learn basic Swift because I had not used Xcode before.
+It was definitely difficult to start learning Swift because I had not used Xcode before.
 After completing the tutorial, I implemented the following features:
 - changed the colors and fonts of the text
-- added a button "change name color" that changes the color of my name at the top of the app to different shades of green It was also challenging to extend what I had learned to the new button, but it was a great opportunity to apply my knowledge.
+- added a button "change name color" that changes the color of my name at the top of the app to different shades of green.
+It was also challenging to extend what I had learned to the new button, but it was a great opportunity to apply my knowledge.

 ## License